Benjamin Prize

 The prize consists of 250,000 kroner, and a miniature bust of Benjamin Hermansen, created by Ivar Sjaastad.
 The original bust is placed at Holmlia.

 The Norwegian Directorate for Education and Training awards the prize.
 The jury which determines the recipient consisted of Marit Hermansen (Benjamin’s mother) until her death in 2019.
-Since, it is represented by members from the Antiracism Center, the Sami Parliament of Norway, Union of Education Norway, School Student Union of Norway, Parents Committee for Primary and Lower Secondary Education, and the Norwegian Center for Studies of Holocaust and Religious Minorities.
+Since, it is represented by members from the Norwegian Center Against Racism, the Sami Parliament of Norway, Union of Education Norway, School Student Union of Norway, Parents Committee for Primary and Lower Secondary Education, and the Norwegian Center for Studies of Holocaust and Religious Minorities.